 Although terrifying febrile seizures do not cause long term damage, however, just to be safe, a full medical evaluation is required if your child experiences one.

 When we have a child with a temperature the best approach is to remain calm, acknowledge the beneficial role and avoid interfering.
-The use of cool baths, fans or air conditioning drops the temperature quickly but the body retaliates, in an attempt correct this interference in the healing process, and the temperature spikes - this is a risk factor for a seizure.
+Attempts to cool the child (cool baths, fans or air conditioning) drops the temperature quickly but the body retaliates - in an attempt correct itself the temperature spikes - and this is a risk factor for a febrile seizure (a rapid rise in temperature).
 The best way to manage a fever is to keep the child's temperature even and avoid under-dressing or over-dressing.
 Make sure you offer plenty of fluids, or breast milk, and always remember that small babies are at greater risk of dehydration, so if you are concerned contact your healthcare provider.
 If a child under 3 months of age presents with a fever you should follow up with a medical assessment to rule out severe infections.
-As a last note, one should not confuse fever with hyperthermia - hyperthermia is a very dangerous situation that follows something like a drug overdose or heatstroke and immediate medical intervention is required.
+As a last note, one should not confuse fever with hyperthermia - hyperthermia is a very dangerous situation that can occur with drug reactions or heatstroke and immediate medical intervention is required.

 Swollen Lymph Nodes